Autograph: History

+The Schøyen Collection states that it holds the "world's oldest autograph signature", namely a clay tablet (Ms. 2429/4) from about 3100 BC in archaic Sumerian, which includes the name of the scribe Gar.Ama.

+Whether an autograph of a major figure of antiquity survives is disputed: Some scholars, especially the American papyrologist Peter van Minnen, are of the opinion that Papyrus Bingen 45 (33 BC) contains a Greek word written by Cleopatra.
+The papyrus would thus contain the only surviving autograph of an important figure from antiquity.

+More than a millennium later, an autograph of El Cid is known, dated 1098.

 Autograph manuscript

 "Autograph" can refer to a document transcribed entirely in the handwriting of its author, as opposed to a typeset document or one written by an amanuensis or a copyist.
 This meaning overlaps that of "holograph".

 Celebrity's signature

 Picture of German yodeler Franzl Lang, autograph (likely for a fan's collection) at bottom.

 Autograph collecting is the hobby of collecting autographs of famous persons.
 Some of the most popular categories of autograph subjects are presidents, military soldiers, athletes, movie stars, artists, social and religious leaders, scientists, astronauts, and authors.